Drink less soda? The sugar tax is Seattle’s fastest-growing revenue source for 2019

 “Until we started to tax soda, sweetened beverages, we had no idea what level of consumption occurred in the city,” city budget director Ben Noble told the council at a recent briefing.
 “We know the level of consumption now … With a year’s worth of experience, we think we’ve got this just about right.”

 OK.
 But here’s the thing — now that they know what’s going on, it looks like soda consumption is going only up.
-The city budget office said revenues will be eight percent higher this year than last (to about $24 million) and will continue to go up, though at a slower rate, in 2020.
+The city budget office said revenues will be 8 percent higher this year than last (to about $24 million) and will continue to go up, though at a slower rate, in 2020.

 This is a major problem for the soda tax, especially if it continues.
 It’s a fixed 1.75-cent charge per ounce of sugary fluid.
 So more revenue coming in equals more ounces of soda being sold in Seattle.
-If the ounces sold is advancing at eight percent this year, which is faster than Seattle’s population and job growth, it’s difficult to imagine how consumption of soda could be declining at all, let alone by double digits.
+If the ounces sold is advancing at 8 percent this year, which is faster than Seattle’s population and job growth, it’s difficult to imagine how consumption of soda could be declining at all, let alone by double digits.

-In fact the budget office showed that for this year, the soda tax is the city’s fastest-growing revenue source — faster growing than property, sales or real estate taxes and faster than parking-meter or utility fees.
+In fact the budget office showed that for this year, the soda tax is the city’s fastest-growing revenue source — faster growing than property, sales or real-estate taxes and faster than parking-meter or utility fees.

 Soda doesn’t feel like it’s on the wane, some in the business have reported anecdotally.

-“We are selling the same surgery beverages to the same customers at the same amounts,” Todd Biesold of Merlino Foods, a wholesale distributor to restaurants, told KOMO News recently.
+“We are selling the same sugary beverages to the same customers at the same amounts,” Todd Biesold of Merlino Foods, a wholesale distributor to restaurants, told KOMO News recently.
 “Every quarter in 2018, we were paying more and more tax, there was no letup.”

 Now it’s possible that soda consumption plunged right when the tax first debuted, in January, 2018 (though if that was the case, we’ll probably never know).
 It also could be declining among some groups — hopefully, among kids — while still going up overall.
-A team of public-health researchers from the UW is looking at some of these questions and should have a report later this year.
+A team of public-health researchers from the University of Washington is looking at some of these questions and should have a report later this year.

 But even in cities where researchers have contended the taxes prompted large drops in soda drinking, the revenue figures stubbornly paint a different picture.
 Philadelphia’s beverage tax, also a per-ounce charge, is bringing in slightly more money this year than it did last — in a city where the population is stagnant.

 In Berkeley, California, researchers recently contended that consumption dropped 52 percent because of a soda tax.
 That headline number was heralded as proving that soda taxes work.
-But unfortunately, the overall revenue from the tax in Berkeley, after first dropping by about ten percent, has crept back up and is trending essentially flat.
+But unfortunately, the overall revenue from the tax in Berkeley, after first dropping by about 10 percent, has crept back up and is trending essentially flat.
 Because it’s a per-ounce tax like ours, it means soda drinking isn’t really down by half, if it’s down much at all.

 When this tax passed I felt it was worth trying, because it’s true that too much sugar is a bane of public health.
 But by definition and by its main purpose, this tax should erode over time.
 If the revenues don’t start dropping, at least relative to population growth, then it just isn’t working.
 If it keeps going up, then it’s a harmful policy fail.